 - 2002 Irish players travel to the Basque Country for a series of exhibition matches

 - 2003 The 11th World Handball Championships are held in Ireland in Kilkenny, Carlow, Wicklow, Laois, Cavan and Dublin venues.
-Over 1,100 players take part, with Cavan's Paul Brady winning the Men's Open Singles.
+Over 1,100 players take part, with Cavan's Paul Brady winning his first Men's Open Singles title.

 - 2004 Establishment of the Pro Handball Association in America, where Paul Brady takes $50,000 at the Ultimate Showdown, defeating American handball legend, David Chapman